 If it weren’t for my homemade soap scum remover, we’d have to remodel the bathroom.
 I mean it.

 See, I hate our glass shower door!
-Some things a girl just wants to keep hidden…like, how her flabby bits wobble when she bends to shave her legs.
+Some things a girl just wants to keep hidden…like how her flabby bits wobble when she bends to shave her legs.
 Or how much soap scum collects on the shower doors between serious cleanings.

 Well, I haven’t had much luck doing anything about the flabby bits, but this mix sure got rid of the soap scum fast!

-How To Make Homemade Soap Scum Remover
+Homemade Soap Scum Remover

 - Dawn original dish soap